Jeremy Forrest 'groomed pupil for sex'

 Ronald Jaffa, defending, said Mr Forrest had gone to France with the girl because he feared she was suicidal.

 He said: "She was very desperate, she had suicidal thoughts and she was assertive.

 "If he had not taken her, the alternative consequences were likely to be much worse."

-The jury had been told the pupil from Bishop Bell C of E School, in Eastbourne, became infatuated with the teacher.
+The jury had been told the pupil at an East Sussex school became infatuated with the teacher.

 Fearing they were about to be exposed, Mr Forrest booked them on a cross-Channel ferry from Dover to Calais on 20 September last year, before spending seven days on the run in France.

 Mr Jaffa read a series of character references in which Mr Forrest was described as a "talented and inspirational" teacher who "cared for others" and who had spent his time in prison teaching other inmates.

 His sister, Carrie Hanspaul, a mother of three daughters, said she believed his caring nature had got him into trouble.

 "He never has a bad word to say about anyone and always strives to do whatever he can to help other people and care for them," she said.